Color Management DaVinci Resolve

 This option not always yields the expected results and the conversion might not be accurate.
 We encourage you to run some tests and see if the images displayed in Resolve looks closer or not to what you see on other devices like smartphones, tablets and TVs with this option enabled.
 Based on that you can opt to keep it on or off.

-Then make sure to match this same setting inside CineDream.
+After settings Preferences we need to match this same settings inside CineDream.

 In Preferences/Color, make sure ICC Profile is checked if you chose to keep Display Color Management enabled in Resolve, and unchecked if you chose to keep Display Color Management disabled.